Eremiell/Hiawatha-Build/README.md

 It doesn't check, what version you actually have installed, but rather what it did successfully install last time.
 If you already have latest version installed, you might want to manually set the `lastlatest` file or wait till you know that there's a newer one.
 Otherwise, it will recompile and reinstall that version, but will remember that for next time.

-Likewise, if you for whatever reason uninstalled the package and you need to rebuild and reinstall it, you just need to delete the `lastlatest` file to make it do that.
+Likewise, if you for whatever reason uninstalled the package or you just need to rebuild and reinstall it, all you have to do is delete the `lastlatest` file to make it do that.

 There's a simple log rotation implemented.
 After each run, it keeps only the latest 1000 lines of the log.
 That should be enough for more than 10 full runs.